 Education – Glasgow knows the art of teaching.
 After all, the city's universities have been teaching since the 15th century, University of Glasgow, University Strathclyde and Glasgow Caledonian University are some of the city’s pioneers.

-Employment Opportunities – Glasgow has its fair share of successful big businesses, but it is also a growing hub for entrepreneurs: Clyde Space, Data Lab and Mind Mate are just a few among the many startups that you can join to kickstart your career.
+Employment Opportunities – Glasgow has its fair share of successful big businesses, but it is also a growing hub for entrepreneurs: Clyde Space, Data Lab and Mind Mate are just a few among the many startups that you can join to kickstart your career, making it one of the UK's best cities for students.

 Lifestyle – This is a vibrant Scottish city, and it has been named as the world's friendliest city by Rough Guide.
 It has also been named as a UNESCO city of music.
 You can also do many other things such as cheering on in sporting events and enjoying the tranquillity of the local parks.